 Do #1 — Go For Alerts & Updates

-Instead of detailed information from you business intelligence software, you go for alerts and updates.
+Instead of detailed information from your business intelligence software, you go for alerts and updates.
 The charming aspect: You don’t need to develop a native smartwatch app.
 How could that look?
 I give you an example: Instead of trying to visualize your most relevant business intelligence information or KPI on smartwatches, you send out alerts whenever this information changes significantly.

 I think you’re getting the point.
-And actually, the number of use cases are limitless.
+And actually, the number of use cases is limitless.
 This approach reflects a business intelligence approach tailored to smartwatches.
 Making benefit of everything the smartwatch brings with it.

 Do #2 — Provide Summaries

 Another strategy you can realize without building a native smartwatch app.
 Send out daily notifications.
 For example, one in the morning and one in the evening.
 Those summaries contain the most critical information from your business intelligence software.
-Of course, the information must be extremely condensed.
+Of course, the information must be highly condensed.

 For example, take the 2 or 3 most important KPIs and provide the corresponding values.
 Additionally, you can provide 2 or 3 super-important business intelligence information.
 That’s it.